Mr Kurt Fearnley AO

 Qualifications: Bachelor of Economics and Bachelor of Arts, Monash University.

-Member: Risk Committee and Audit Committee.
+Member: Audit and Risk Committee.

 Ms Leah van Poppel